wesreisz/platform-engineering-workshop/module3-developer-control-plane/3-pipelines/README.md

+NOTE: If you already have cluster from the previous section, skip to step 2

 1 - Create a cluster.
 We're also setting up a registry inside the cluster that we'll use for images.
 Note: There isn't a UI on this registry.
 ```bash
 export K3D_FIX_DNS=0
 k3d cluster create mycluster --agents 3 --registry-create registry.localhost:5000 -p "80:80@loadbalancer"
 ```

-2 - Ensure helm is installed
+2 - Ensure helm is installed.
+It should already be installed on the VDI in the classroom.
 ```bash
 brew install helm
 helm repo add gitea-charts https://dl.gitea.io/charts/